Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-dix chiffres sans espaces et délimiteur
+10 chiffres sans espaces et délimiteur

 ### <a name="pattern"></a>Modèle

-dix chiffres
+10 chiffres

 ### <a name="checksum"></a>Somme de contrôle